Cal Grant

 Pell Grant

 The Federal Pell Grant assists undergraduate students who have high financial need.
-Award amounts are based on the student’s Estimated Family Contribution (EFC) and enrollment status.
+Award amounts are based on the student’s Student Aid Index (SAI) and enrollment status.

 The Federal Supplemental Educational Opportunity Grant (SEOG)